lindbrook/packageRank/README.md

 ![](man/figures/README-bioconductorDownloads-2.png)<!-- -->

-The red square indicates an in-progress observation.
+Because Bioconductor aggregates its data, a red square is used to indicate an in-progress observation.

 ### IV - Computing percentiles and ranks